ginolhac/chip-seq/docs/index.md

 disk free scans all disks mounted.
 Could takes time to display the global usage.
 Please worry if only few Mb are available on the disk you are planning to write to.

+### closing connection

+When you are done, you can kill yourself your job by either doing `CTRL + D` or typing `exit`.
+That will free your booked ressources for others.
+Once done, you will still logged on the frontend and normally inside a `tmux`.
+The best is to detach from the `tmux` instance and log off from the gaia frontend using  `CTRL + D` or typing `exit`.